 If you own a motorcycle, be sure you put it in a locked garage.

-- Motorcycle theft may not be as big a business as motor vehicle theft, but it’s much easier and still very common.
+Motorcycle theft may not be as big a business as motor vehicle theft, but it’s much easier and still very common.

 One of my relatives bought a brand new Harley and, until he was able to clear space in his garage, he brought the Harley in at night and parked it in the living room!!